arras-energy/gridlabd-old/docs/Subcommand/Matrix/Random/Choice.md

         ----------
         a : 1-D array-like or int
             If an ndarray, a random sample is generated from its elements.
-            If an int, the random sample is generated as if a were np.arange(a) size : int or tuple of ints, optional
+            If an int, the random sample is generated as if it were ``np.arange(a)`` size : int or tuple of ints, optional
             Output shape.
 If the given shape is, e.g., ``(m, n, k)``, then ``m * n * k`` samples are drawn.
 Default is None, in which case a single value is returned.
         replace : boolean, optional
-            Whether the sample is with or without replacement p : 1-D array-like, optional
+            Whether the sample is with or without replacement.
+Default is True, meaning that a value of ``a`` can be selected multiple times. p : 1-D array-like, optional
             The probabilities associated with each entry in a.
-            If not given the sample assumes a uniform distribution over all entries in a.
+            If not given, the sample assumes a uniform distribution over all entries in ``a``.

         Returns
         -------